kacperstepien/bdg-spark-granges/docs/source/function/function.rst

     val query =
       s"""
-        |SELECT
-        |a.flankedInterval.start as start_2,
-        |a.flankedInterval.end as end_2
-        |FROM (SELECT chr,start,end,flank(start,end,5,true,true) as flankedInterval FROM ref LIMIT 1) a
+        |SELECT start, end, flank(start,end,5,true,true) as flankedInterval FROM ref
        """.stripMargin

 promoters
-*******
+*********

 Promoters function is performing operation of calculating promoter for the range with given upstream and downstream.
+It returns range with start and end fields.
 Sample query using promoters function:

 ::